Full Replication (formerly: Disaster recovery)

-Disaster Recovery (DR) regroup all the means to recover after losing hosts or storage repositories.
+Full Replication (FR) encompasses all the ways to recover after losing hosts or storage repositories.

-In this documentation, we'll only see the technical aspect of DR, which is a small part of this vast topic.
+In this guide we'll only see the technical aspect of DR, which is a small part of this vast topic.

-We strongly encourage you to read some literature on this very topic.
-Basically, you should be able to recover a major disaster with appropriate amount of time and minimal acceptable data loss.
+We strongly encourage you to read some literature on this topic.
+Basically, you should be able to recover from a major disaster within an appropriate amount of time and minimal acceptable data loss.

-To avoid a potentially very long import process (restoring all your backup VMs), we created a specific feature.
-This is possible thanks to the XO capability to stream export and import on the same time.
+To avoid a potentially very long import process (restoring all your backup VMs), we implemented a streaming feature.
+Streaming allows exporting and importing at the same time (opens new window).

 The goal is to have your DR VMs ready to boot on a dedicated host.
-This is also a mean to check if you export was fine (if the VM boots).
+This also provides a way to check if you export was successful (if the VM boots).

-Planning a DR task is very similar to plan a backup or a snapshot.
-The only difference is that you choose a destination storage.
+Planning a DR task is very similar to planning a backup or a snapshot.
+The only difference is that you select a storage destination.

 You DR VMs will be visible "on the other side" as soon the task is done.

-Retention, or depth, will apply with the VM name.
+Retention, or depth, applies to the VM name.
 If you change the VM name for any reason, it won't be rotated anymore.
-This way, you can play with your DR VM without fearing to lose it.
+This way, you can play with your DR VM without the fear of losing it.